Pillar (PLR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pillar Historical Price

-According to the latest data gathered on Pillar live price page, the current price of Pillar is 0.00218169USD.
-The circulating supply of Pillar(PLR) is 259.35M PLR , giving it a market capitalization of $565.23K.
+According to the latest data gathered on Pillar live price page, the current price of Pillar is 0.00197093USD.
+The circulating supply of Pillar(PLR) is 259.35M PLR , giving it a market capitalization of $510.38K.

 The Pillar Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PLR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.